danfuzz/samizdat/README.md

 You can also run the various demo / test cases, with the scripts `demo/run <demo-number>` or `demo/run-all`.
-Demo numbers are of the form `N-MMM` where `N` is a language "layer" and `MMM` is a sequence number.
+Demo numbers are of the form `X-NNN` where `X` is a category and `NNN` is a sequence number.
+Each lives in a directory named with its number suffixed with a suggestive summary, e.g.
-Each lives in a directory named with its number along with a suggestive summary, e.g. `0-001-string-literal`.
+`0-001-string-literal`.

 #### Quick-turnaround partial build